NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

+In general, when dealing with these functions related to table rehashing and resizing, it's crucial to understand how each function plays a role in maintaining and modifying the internal structure of the table.
+The operations are designed with careful consideration of memory management and the efficient organization of key-value pairs within the table.
+For instance, the way `luaH_resize` handles different scenarios of array shrinking or expanding, along with the proper handling of hash part exchanges and element reinsertions, showcases the complexity and precision required in this aspect of the Lua table implementation.

+Moreover, functions like `setnodevector`, `reinsert`, and `exchangehashpart` work in concert to support the overall resizing process. `setnodevector` takes care of initializing or reusing the hash part based on the specified size, ensuring proper setup of nodes. `reinsert` is responsible for moving elements from one table's hash part to another, while `exchangehashpart` enables the seamless swapping of hash-related fields between different tables when needed.

+All these functions together form a comprehensive mechanism for handling the dynamic nature of Lua tables, allowing them to adapt to changes in the number of elements and maintain optimal performance in terms of memory usage and access speed.

 ## Insert operation

-As annotation shown, this function aims to insert a new key into table as following steps:
+As indicated in the annotations, this function aims to insert a new key into the table following these steps:
-- Check key's main position is free:
+- Check whether the key's main position is free:
-  - If free, that's it.
+    - If it's free, then the insertion is completed.
-  - Otherwise, check colliding key is in its main position:
+    - Otherwise, check if the colliding key is in its main position:
-    - If so, new key goes to empty position(don't move colliding key).
+        - If so, the new key will be placed in an empty position (without moving the colliding key).
-    - Otherwise, move colliding key to empty position and insert new key to its main position.
+        - Otherwise, move the colliding key to an empty position and insert the new key into its main position.

-Miscellaneous:
+Miscellaneous points:
-- If new key is floating-point, try to convert it to integer, that is apply floor and check whether equal or not.
+- If the new key is a floating-point number, an attempt will be made to convert it to an integer.
+This is done by applying the floor function and checking whether the result is equal to the original floating-point value.
-- `mp` is main position of new key(if not empty, that's colliding key), `othern` is main position of colliding key(which is `mp`).
+- `mp` represents the main position of the new key (if not empty, it's the colliding key), and `othern` represents the main position of the colliding key (which could be `mp`).
-- why we loop `othern + gnext(othern) != mp` will eventually find the previous key of `mp`
+- Regarding why looping with the condition `othern + gnext(othern)!= mp` will eventually find the previous key of `mp`:
-  - Due to colliding key is inserted before new key, therefore its main position must come before new key.
-So, if we iterate from colliding key's main position, we can eventually reach current colliding position.
+    - Since the colliding key was inserted before the new key, its main position must precede that of the new key.
+Therefore, if we iterate from the colliding key's main position, we can eventually reach the current colliding position.
-  - After we find previous key of colliding key, we add a new key after it(copy `mp` to `f`) and correct field `next` of `f` and `mp`(`gnext(f)` should goes to distence between `mp` and `f`, and `gnext(mp)` should set to zero due to it's the last node in this chain).
+    - After finding the previous key of the colliding key, we insert the new key after it (by copying `mp` to `f`), and then correct the `next` fields of `f` and `mp` (`gnext(f)` should be set to the distance between `mp` and `f`, and `gnext(mp)` should be set to zero as it becomes the last node in this chain).

 ```c
 /*